-Witness in Palestine: A Jewish American Woman in the Occupied Territories, by Anna Baltzer
+Witness in Palestine: A Jewish American Woman in the Occupied Territories

 Anna Baltzer, a young Jewish American, visited the West Bank to discover for herself the realities of everyday life for Palestinians living under Israeli occupation.
 What she found would change her outlook on the issue forever.
 For eight months over the following four years, Baltzer lived and worked with farmers, Palestinian and Israeli activists, and the families of political prisoners, traveling with them across checkpoints and roadblocks to reach hospitals, universities, and olive groves.
 Baltzer witnessed firsthand the devastation wrought by expanding settlements and the Wall.
 She also encountered countless Palestinian grievances beyond the occupation, of non-Jews living in a Jewish state and refugees yearning to return to their homes and land.
 Baltzer’s probing and honest examination of the occupation, Zionism, and the pervasive spirit of Palestinian resilience offer a fresh look at Palestine today.
 2014 edition: Updated & revised with new photos, appendices, testimonials, and afterword.
 Full color, original photographs, maps, and stories — popular for classrooms, book groups, etc.

-Obstacles to Peace: A Re-framing of the Palestinian-Israeli Conflict, by Jeff Halper
+Obstacles to Peace: A Re-framing of the Palestinian-Israeli Conflict

-Newly revised with updated materials, this book remains the best reference guide to the Israeli Occupation of the West Bank and East Jerusalem.
+Newly revised with updated materials, this book is an excellent reference guide to the Israeli Occupation of the West Bank and East Jerusalem.
 It provides detailed maps and a sharp, grounded analysis of the Israeli Occupation of Palestine and places that conflict within the context of Israel’s policies and practices that have created a “matrix of control” limiting the ability of the Palestinian people to survive on their land.

-Drinking the Sea at Gaza: Days and Nights in a Land under Siege, by Amira Hass (1999)
+Drinking the Sea at Gaza: Days and Nights in a Land under Siege

 In 1993, Amira Hass, a young Israeli reporter, drove to Gaza to cover a story-and stayed, the first journalist to live in the grim Palestinian enclave so feared and despised by most Israelis that, in the local idiom, “Go to Gaza” is another way to say “Go to hell.”
 Now, in a work of calm power and painful clarity, Hass reflects on what she has seen in Gaza’s gutted streets and destitute refugee camps.
 Drinking the Sea at Gaza maps the zones of ordinary Palestinian life.
 From her friends, Hass learns the secrets of slipping across sealed borders and stealing through night streets emptied by curfews.
 She shares Gaza’s early euphoria over the peace process and its subsequent despair as hope gives way to unrelenting hardship.
 But even as Hass charts the griefs and humiliations of the Palestinians, she offers a remarkable portrait of a people not brutalized but eloquent, spiritually resilient, bleakly funny, and morally courageous.
 Full of testimonies and stories, facts and impressions, Drinking the Sea at Gaza makes an urgent claim on our humanity.
 Beautiful, haunting, and profound, it will stand with the great works of wartime reportage, from Michael Herr’s Dispatches to Rian Malan’s My Traitor’s Heart.